 We share a world with many wonderful animals, insects, creatures and plants.
 Many of these incredible species are sadly approaching the risk of extinction.

-The ‘endangered’ status of a species is decided by the International Union for Conservation of Nature (IUCN).
+The ‘endangered’ status of a species is decided by the International Union for Conservation of Nature (IUCN), established in 1964.
 According to the IUCN, approximately 40% of the world’s animal, insect and plant species are at risk of extinction.

 There are several wildlife conservation organisations that take part in Endangered Species Day, often holding events and activities that provide information on how to help fund further conservation.
 Around the world, conservation experts are dedicating their lives to saving animal, plant and insect species from the prospect of extinction.